Overview

 Notice that initialization of transit includes providing two API keys.
 API Keys can be requested from the CTA.
 For an API Key for Train Tracker, use the Train Tracker API

-Application form.
+.
 For Bus Tracker, first sign into Bus Tracker, then

 request an Developer Key under “My Account”.1